COVID-19 Tips for Camping and RVing

 TIP 1: Handwashing

 One of the most lax areas is frequent hand-washing, while camping and travelling.
-To remind you there are signs on every washroom and pit toilet asking us to wash frequently and remember, when you cannot wash with soap and water, hand sanitizer will do the trick.
+To remind you there are signs on every washroom and pit toilet asking us to wash frequently.
+Remember, when you cannot wash with soap and water, hand sanitizer will do the trick.

 DM Briest shows his hand cleaning routine to emulate!